Skip to main content

 Dark mode

-WebJET Elements already ships with a ready-made dark theme in dark.css.
-If you load both light.css and dark.css, enabling dark mode is just a matter of toggling the correct selector on the document or on a wrapper element.
+WebJET Elements already contains a prepared dark theme in the dark.css file.
+If you load both light.css and dark.css together, the dark mode is activated only by toggling the appropriate selector on the document or container.

 Supported selectors

-The bundled dark theme responds to these selectors:
+The built-in dark motif responds to these selectors:

 • .dark